neshanpramuditha/Hospital-Appointment-System/README.md

 VITE_GOOGLE_CLIENT_ID=GOOGLE_CLIENT_ID
 ```

-It should replace the above values with real Supabase and Google OAuth credentials.👆
+It should replace the above values with real Supabase and Google OAuth credentials.👆 <br>
 (We can't reveal it in the public repository for security reasons)

 ---